Gulnara Karimova: Conviction

-On 28 July 2017, the Uzbek Prosecutor-General's Office released a statement saying that she was in custody following a 2015 conviction and faced additional charges in an ongoing investigation, marking the first time authorities had revealed details about her.
-The statement also said she was a member of an organised criminal group that controlled assets worth more than $1.3 billion in 12 countries, including properties in London worth £22.9 million and hotels in Dubai worth $67.4 million.
-She was also alleged to have acquired $595 million worth of assets and received $869.3 million in kickbacks that were paid into offshore accounts.
-In 2017 Karimova was sentenced to 10 years in jail for fraud and money laundering but that was commuted in 2018 to five-year house arrest.
-In March 2019 she was sent to prison for allegedly violating the terms of her house arrest.
-In March 2020, Karimova received an additional 13-year sentence after being found guilty of extortion, money laundering, and other crimes.
+On 28 July 2017, the Uzbek Prosecutor-General's Office released a statement saying that Karimova was in custody following a 2015 conviction, and faced additional charges in an ongoing investigation, marking the first time authorities had revealed details about her.
+The statement also said she was a member of an organised criminal group that controlled assets worth more than $1.3 billion in 12 countries, including properties in London worth £22.9 million, and hotels in Dubai worth $67.4 million.
+She was alleged to have acquired $595 million worth of assets and received $869.3 million in kickbacks that were paid into offshore accounts.

+On 18 December 2017, Karimova was sentenced to 10 years in jail for fraud and money laundering, but that was commuted in 2018 to five years of house arrest.
+On 5 March 2019, she was sent to prison for allegedly violating the terms of her house arrest.
+On 18 March 2020, Karimova received an additional 13-year sentence after being found guilty of extortion, money laundering, and other crimes.

+In 2026, a court in Switzerland abandoned a trial against Karimova on corruption charges, citing her continued house arrest and inability to take part in the trial.